 - initial home visits; - home-school agreements; - governors report to parents; - home-school liaison work; - school newsletters. - In addition, Staff regularly talk about the importance of attending school every day and being on time - Children are encouraged to think about how each day of learning builds on the previous day - Raising awareness of attendance and punctuality issues among all staff, parents and pupils.
 Every week we inform parents and children of the weekly attendance percentage per class.
 We also celebrate the highest attending class by awarding them the school trophy for the week.
-As an inclusive school, we ensure that no group or individual misses out on any attendance-related rewards because of disability, special educational needs or other extenuating circumstances - Ensuring that parents have an understanding of the responsibility placed on them for making sure their child attends regularly and punctually. - Equipping children with the life skills needed to take responsibility for good school attendance and punctuality appropriate to the child's age and development. - Maintaining effective means of communication with parents, pupils, staff and governors on school attendance matters. - Developing and implementing procedures for identifying, reporting and reviewing cases of poor attendance and persistent lateness. - Supporting pupils who have been experiencing any difficulties at home or at school which are preventing good attendance. - Developing and implementing procedures to follow up non-attendance at school.
+As an inclusive school, we ensure that no group or individual misses out on any attendance-related rewards because of disability, special educational needs or other extenuating circumstances - Ensuring that parents have an understanding of the responsibility placed on them for making sure their child attends regularly and punctually. - Equipping children with the life skills needed to take responsibility for good school attendance and punctuality appropriate to the child's age and development. - Maintaining effective means of communication with parents, pupils, staff and governors on school attendance matters. - Developing and implementing procedures for identifying, reporting and reviewing cases of poor attendance and persistent lateness. - Supporting pupils who have been experiencing any difficulties at home or at school which are preventing good attendance. - Understanding the role of Emotional ly Based School Avoidance (EBSA) on attendance and strategies to support families affected - Developing and implementing procedures to follow up non-attendance at school.